stidsborg/Cleipnir.ResilientFunctions/README.md

   var rFunc = registration.Invoke; //you can also re-invoke (useful for manual handling) an existing function
                                    //or schedule one for invocation const string url = "https://google.com";
-  var result =
+  var result = //invoking the function - btw you can F11-debug from here into your registered function
-    await rFunc(functionInstanceId: "google", param: url); //invoking the function
+    await rFunc(functionInstanceId: "google", param: url);

-                                                           //btw you can F11-debug from here into your registered function var responseBody = result.EnsureSuccess(); // you can also check if the invocation failed or was postponed Log.Information("Resilient Function getting {Url} completed successfully with {Body}", url, responseBody);
+  var responseBody = result.EnsureSuccess(); // you can also check if the invocation failed or was postponed Log.Information("Resilient Function getting {Url} completed successfully with {Body}", url, responseBody);